All Episodes

 January 2005.

-Here is a drive-by media montage of condemnation, George W. Bush, for displaying hubris at the beginning of his second term for daring to claim a mandate.
+Here is a drive-by media montage of condemnation George W. Bush for displaying hubris at the beginning of his second term for daring to claim a mandate.

-This is in January 2005, and he said he was going to start spending his political capital.
+After Bush's reelection in 2004, first met the press 2004, 2005, this is in January 2005, and he said he was going to start spending his political capital.

 That's how he said it.